 Review: Ally’s High Yield, Raise Your Rate and No-Penalty CDs offer interest compounded daily, a 10-day best-rate guarantee and automatic renewal at maturity.
-If you open an account with less than $5,000, the five-year, High Yield CD earns 1.65% APY, but if you open it with $25,000, that rate goes up to 1.75% APY.
-Its 12-month CD earns 1.05% APY.
+If you open a five-year, High Yield CD you will earn 2.50% APY.
+Its 12-month CD earns 2.10% APY.

 Why: AloStar Bank of Commerce features competitive rates on its CD products, and although it’s an online-only bank, it offers live customer service over the phone.

 Review: AloStar requires a minimum deposit of $1,000, but it offers a broad range of CD terms from 90 days to 60 months.